Highwind Warfleet Collection - Guide

 No mods or scripts are required for any of these ships.

-The Corvettes of the Warfleet are completely self-dependent and have much greater range than their cheaper hydrogen-based destroyer counterparts.
-They are designed to fight in wolf-packs against potentially stronger targets, with the Fleet Corvette's Captain taking command.
+The Corvettes and Frigates of the Warfleet are completely self-dependent and have much greater range than their cheaper hydrogen-based counterparts.
+They are designed to fight in wolf-packs against potentially stronger targets, with a Fleet Corvette or Frigate's Captain taking command.
 They are also a good choice for defending low-priority stations and other objectives.

 Fighters - The fighters of Highwind are small yet well armed.
-They can be carried around in the hangars of both cruisers and battlecruisers.
+They can be carried around in the hangars of both battlecruisers and dreadnoughts.
 Though agile, Highwind fighters are often hydrogen-based, and thus only have a very limited range.

 Strike Fighters - This type of fighter is heavier and comes equipped with better armament as well as armor.
 They have much more range then their lighter counterparts, and can operate independently from the fleet if needed.
-Like standard fighters, strike fighters are capable of fitting in the hangars of cruisers and battlecruisers.
+Like standard fighters, strike fighters are capable of fitting in the hangars of battlecruisers and dreadnoughts.